IAMYSJ/BirthdayCard/README.md

 # BirthdayCard

-.This is for my girl, Alice!
+This is for my girl, Alice!
-.And practice html5, jquery $ css!
+And practice html5, jquery & css!